-• parties who are entitled to participate in the Plan;

-- the exercise price for each stock option granted, subject to the provision that the exercise price cannot be lower than the market price on the date of grant; - the date on which each option is granted; - the vesting period, if any, for each stock option; - the other material terms and conditions of each stock option grant; and - any repricing or amendment to a stock option grant.
+- parties who are entitled to participate in the 2023 Plan; - the exercise price for each stock option granted, subject to the provision that the exercise price cannot be lower than the market price on the date of grant; - the date on which each option is granted; - the vesting period, if any, for each stock option; - the other material terms and conditions of each stock option grant; and any repricing or amendment to a stock option grant.

-The Compensation Committee makes these determinations subject to and in accordance with the provisions of the Plan.
+The Compensation Committee makes these determinations subject to and in accordance with the provisions of the 2023 Plan and the policies of the Exchange.
 The Board reviews and approves grants of options on an annual basis.